sinnie/learn_web_dev/node.md

     * High resolution clock
     * Threading and synchronization primitives

-    > A good introduction to libuv by Saul Ibarra Corretge can be found [here](http://www.slideshare.net/saghul/libuv-nodejs-and-everything-in-between).
+> Yeah.
+It's pretty awesme.
+A good introduction to libuv by Saul Ibarra Corretge can be found [here](http://www.slideshare.net/saghul/libuv-nodejs-and-everything-in-between).

 * __c-ares__ - a C library for async DNS request, including name resolves.
 It is intended for applications that need to perform DNS queries without blocking, or need to perform multiple DNS queries in parallel.
 * __http_parser__ - This is a parser for HTTP messages written in C. It parses both requests and responses, and is designed to be used in performance HTTP applications.
 It does not make any syscalls nor allocations, it does not buffer data, it can be interrupted at anytime.